“Sono un Italiano, un Italiano vero”

 While there are many things to do in Italy, you can’t miss riding the famous gondola for a romantic experience.
 You can’t picture Venice without seeing the gondolas floating over the fine waters.
 It may sound cliche, but you can’t head to Europe’s most romantic city and miss such a romantic ride.

-Take a stroll around the city, and you’ll easily spot a gondolier.
-Interestingly, you get to choose where the ride begins and where it ends.
-Also, you can select the time most suitable for you since they’re available throughout the whole day.
+Stroll around the city, and you’ll easily spot a gondolier.
+Interestingly, you get to choose where the ride begins and ends.
+Also, you can select the most suitable time since they’re available throughout the day.

-The morning cruise gives you the opportunity to observe the city in the daylight and delve into its beauty.
-However, night rides have their own allurement, with the lights of the Grand Canal Palaces reflecting into the water.
+The morning cruise lets you observe the city in daylight and delve into its beauty.
+However, night rides have their allure, with the lights of the Grand Canal Palaces reflecting into the water.

 5- Climb Mount Vesuvius – Campania

-One of the best things about roaming Italy is that you can learn about history while staying active.
+One of the best things about roaming Italy is learning history while staying active.
 Mount Vesuvius is the perfect spot for those who love to stay on their feet.
 You can engage in vigorous activities like climbing and hiking while observing breathtaking views from above.
 Despite the mountain’s hazardous past, it’s now declared safe to climb and is open for active visitors.

-In case you don’t know about this mountain’s past, here’s a glance into the history of this place.
-Mount Vesuvius is famous for erupting back in 79 A.D, utterly covering Pompeii town in volcanic ash.
-Oh, you also shouldn’t miss visiting the town of Pompeii when you’re nearby.
+If you don’t know about this mountain’s past, here’s its history.
+Mount Vesuvius is famous for erupting in 79 A.D., covering Pompeii in volcanic ash.
+When you’re nearby, you should also visit the town of Pompeii.

 Pompeii is like an open-air museum featuring the ancient life of the Romans.
 Interestingly, you can still see the bodies and buildings of the Romans remaining intact to this very day.
 It’s like taking a glimpse into a bygone point in history that, somehow, stayed frozen in time.